bsaragoca01/Sono_Gravity_MICCAI/README.md

 # SonoGravity

-The present repository contain frameworks to train, evaluate and predict/segment grayscale images using U-Net and DeepLabV3 Convolutional Neural Networks (CNNs).
+The present repository contains frameworks to train, evaluate and predict/segment grayscale images using U-Net and DeepLabV3 Convolutional Neural Networks (CNNs).
 The code presented in this repository was developed and used in the MSc Biomedical Engineering dissertation: "Ultrasound-Guided Lumbar Puncture with AI-Based Image Labelling for Intracranial Pressure Assessment in Spaceflight", which aimed to label Longitudinal Spinal Ultrasound images in real-time to be incorporate in a novel and safer Lumbar Puncture technique to assess the Intracranial Pressure in a microgravity environment onboard the International Space Station.
 This README provides guidance to train and predict a set of data.